 Step 2 – Find a VPK Provider + Apply

 In addition to applying for a VPK Certificate (Step 1 above) you must also apply and be admitted to a VPK Program.
 There are multiple locations for VPK and our goal is to help you understand where, when, and how to apply.
-Here are the options for VPK Programs in Polk County:
+There are 2 options for VPK Program Options in Polk County:

 Title 1 PK vs. VPK Designation: Title 1 provides additional funding for supplemental academic support to schools with a high percentage of poverty.
 Schools are assessed each year to ensure that low-income, at-risk students have access to preschool programs.
 A school previously designated as a VPK may now be a Title 1 PK, and vice versa.

 In addition, Head Start is a federally funded program that promotes school readiness for children under the age of 5 from low-income families through education, health, social and other services.
 Head Start is currently offered at 26 sites in Polk County.

 How to apply for Polk County Schools Early Childhood Programs

 NEW in 2023 – The Polk County Schools Early Childhood programs application process has changed and is now entirely online.
 There is now one streamlined application process for ALL of Polk County Public Schools Early Childhood programs including VPK, Title 1 PK, or Head Start.

 If you would like for your child to attend a Polk County Public School early childhood program, you must apply beginning in the spring of the year your child is eligible to attend in the fall.
 Applications are accepted on the PCPS Early Childhood website (formerly the Polk Preschools website) beginning in March each year.
 There is now a priority application window of approximately 1 month to ensure that all families have an opportunity to apply for early childhood programs.

 - Gather the required documentation in digital format (list on application page).
 You will need to upload these documents when you apply online.